-If you decide to pursue search engine optimization as a marketing technique, you will undoubtedly run into companies offering to guarantee your results.
+If you decide to pursue search engine optimization as a marketing technique, you will undoubtedly run into companies offering SEO guarantees.
 The question is whether these assurances are worth anything?
 Let’s take a look.

 Before we get into ranking guarantees, let me state something very clearly for the record, so you know where I am coming from in this article.
 Despite the social media revolution, I still think search engine optimization is the single best marketing method for websites.
 I have seen only one other long term marketing method [list building] that beats top rankings when it comes to generating revenues online.

 I also believe there are many excellent search engine optimization companies.
 These companies provide dedicated services to their clients in an honest manner while presenting realistic goals.
 What are “realistic goals”?
 If you have a travel business, you are not going to rank in the top 10 on Google for travel anytime soon because the big travel companies have such a head start over you.
 I don’t endorse companies, but you can usually identify them by reading the leading SEO periodicals.

 SEO Guarantee Scams?